rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: AdaBoost trains a sequence of weak learners, typically decision stumps, each focusing on the mistakes of the previous ones, and combines their predictions with weighted voting.

+**Cost Function**: AdaBoost typically uses an exponential loss function for binary classification tasks.

 **Example**: Classifying spam emails by sequentially improving the accuracy of weak classifiers focused on difficult-to-classify emails.

 ##### Gradient Boosting Machines (GBM)
 **When to Use**: Use GBM for tasks requiring high predictive accuracy and where computational resources are available for longer training times.

 **How It Works**: GBM builds an ensemble of decision trees sequentially, where each tree corrects the errors of the previous trees by optimizing a loss function.

+**Cost Function**: The cost function used in GBM is often the Mean Squared Error (MSE) for regression tasks and Logarithmic Loss (LogLoss) for classification tasks.

 **Example**: Predicting the likelihood of cyber attacks by analyzing historical attack data and improving prediction accuracy with each iteration.